 “For your health and well-being, young sir.
 You’ve been through quite an illness and the quack - begging your pardon - the pharmacist says it’ll rebuild your strength.”

 “Time to get into some clothes,” he said.
-He seemed old, at least in his forties, and wore a drab, grey uniform with a white sash threaded with red.
-A broad black belt held a hefty wooden and leather object.
-A holster.
+He was much older than Jerald and wore a drab grey uniform with a white sash threaded with scarlet.
+A broad black belt held a hefty wooden and leather object Jerald recognised as a holster.